cghiaus/var_cond/README.md

 __Theory__
 - Cengel, Y. A., & Ghajar, A. J. (2015).
 Heat and Mass Transfer: Fundamentals and Applications, 5th Edition, McGraw-Hill Education.
 New York.
 ISBN 978-0-07-339818-1

 - [Cengel Y. & Ghajar A. (2020)](https://www.studocu.com/in/document/priyadarshini-engineering-college/english/htchapter-02-xyz/42524065).
-Chapter 2 Heat condution equatiion, in Heat and Mass Transfer: Fundamentals and Applications, 6th Edition, McGraw-Hill Education, ISBN10: 0073398195 | ISBN13: 9780073398198
+Chapter 2 Heat conduction equation, in Heat and Mass Transfer: Fundamentals and Applications, 6th Edition, McGraw-Hill Education, ISBN10: 0073398195 | ISBN13: 9780073398198

 - [Cengel Y. & Ghajar A. (2020a)](https://www.studocu.com/row/document/celal-bayar-universitesi/engineering-mechanics/heat-chap02-094-this-is-summaries/11179160).
-Chapter 2 Heat condution equatiion, in Heat and Mass Transfer: Fundamentals and Applications, 6th Edition, Solution manual, McGraw-Hill Education
+Chapter 2 Heat conduction equation, in Heat and Mass Transfer: Fundamentals and Applications, 6th Edition, Solution manual, McGraw-Hill Education

 - [Berardi U. et al.(2018)](https://doi.org/10.3390/en11040872).
 On the Effects of Variation of Thermal Conductivity in Buildings in the Italian Construction Sector, Energies, 11(4), 872